Fall Asleep Naturally: Tips for Restful Slumber

 - Begin in Child’s Pose, Balasana, for 10 breaths.

 Focus on deep breathing to calm your mind and help release unnecessary tension.

 - For another minute on each side, practice the Lizard Pose.

 This will consist of bringing your left foot forward between your hands while you drop your knee to the floor.

-Then, try to walk your left foot to the outer edge of your mat and place your elbows on the floor and repeat.
+Then, try to walk your left foot to the outer edge of your mat, place your elbows on the floor, and repeat.

-- Inhale slowly as you lay on your stomach flat on the floor, grab your hands behind yourself, and slowly exhale as your plant the top of your feet on the floor, then inhale as you come out of the position and push yourself up.
+- Inhale slowly as you lay on your stomach flat on the floor, grab your hands behind yourself, slowly exhale as you plant the top of your feet on the floor, then inhale as you come out of the position and push yourself up.

 This practice is known as the Locust Pose.

 Watch your breathing by inhaling and exhaling slowly and at a paced rate.